FREE Uber Tax Info Pack

 How Do You Keep A Logbook for Uber?

-Here are the essentials of keeping a logbook for rideshare driving:
+Here are the essentials of keeping a logbook:

-• You only need to make one logbook entry for each shift/session of driving, you don’t need to record individual deliveries.
+- You only need to make one logbook entry for each shift/session of driving, you don’t need to record individual passenger trips or deliveries.
+So for example, if you do a 5 hour shift with 20 trips, that’s just one entry in your logbook.

-• You also don’t need to record private/non-business trips.
+- You don’t need to record private/non-business trips.

-• Paper Logbook if you want to keep a physical paper logbook we recommend the Zions Pocket Logbook, which you can buy from Officeworks for under $7.
-You will then need to manually add up every trip and your total kms at the end of the 12 weeks
+If you prefer a physical paper logbook we recommend the Zions Pocket Logbook, which you can buy from Officeworks for under $8.
+Using an app is also fine, as long as you are still recording your odometer readings at the start and end of every trip.

 What Receipts Do You Have To Keep For Uber?

-I always recommend paying all expenses by bank card rather than cash so that even if you lose the receipt you will still have bank records, and therefore you will still be able to claim most GST credits and all tax credits.
+I always recommend paying all Uber expenses by bank card rather than cash.
+That way, even if you lose the receipt you’ll still have your bank records, and so you’ll still be able to claim most of your GST credits, and all of your tax deductions.

 Keeping receipts of your Uber expenses can be a pain.
 It’s easy to miss expenses or lose receipts, which means you’re missing out on tax deductions.
 So it’s important to have a system for keeping your receipts.